-Evidence of good practice Targets for future lessons

-Set high but realistic

-expectations for all learners?

-Promote an environment that

-welcomed all learners?

-Utilise the diversity of cultural

-perspectives present in your

-classroom?

-Try to activate students' prior

-knowledge?

-Present ideas or information in

-different media/formats?

-Enable every student to achieve

-personal learning goals?

-Try to make the lesson as

-attractive, accessible, and

-relevant as possible for your

-students?

-Include open/extension activities

-to challenge gifted and talented

-students?

-Think about your students as

-individual learners?

-Make use of visual aids to

-support new learning?

-Make use of collaborative learning groups or peer support?
+In almost every lesson In the majority of lessons In an occasional lesson Not in this unit/topic Unsure set high but realistic expectations for all learners? promote an environment that welcomed all learners? utilise the diversity of cultural perspectives present in your classroom? try to activate students' prior knowledge? present ideas or information in different media/formats? enable every student to achieve personal learning goals? try to make the lesson as attractive, accessible, and relevant as possible for your students? include open/extension activities to challenge gifted and talented students? think about your students as individual learners? make use of visual aids to support new learning? make use of collaborative learning groups or peer support?

-Approaches to Teaching: Teaching informed by assessment (formative and summative).
+2. f) Teaching informed by assessment (formative and summative)